Skip to product information

 1 of 7

-Requirements & Material
+Requirements & equipment

-Requirements:
+Necessary Requirements:

-Habituation to cold, even intense cold
+Acclimatization to cold conditions, even intense cold

-Spacious backpack (30 litres)
+Large backpack (30 liters)

 Technical underwear

-Goretex shell
+Goretex shell jacket

-Two pairs of gloves, one light and one heavy
+Two pairs of gloves: one light and one heavy

 Sunglasses